IyiKuyoro/My-Portfolio/README.md

 # My-Portfolio
-This is a simple web-page that outlines projects I have worked one.
+This is a simple web-page that outlines some projects I have worked one.
+You can view the live page [Here](https://iyikuyoro.github.io/My-Portfo…)

-# Motivation
-The project is built as the first project towards the completion of my Front-End Web Developer Nano Degree Program, provided by Udacity, sponsored by Google and supported by Andela.

 # Languages Used
 This project was built using the following languages